vanphuc1201/tp/docs/UserGuide.md

    * `list-contacts` : Lists all contacts.

-   * `add-contact n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named `John Doe` to the contact book.
+   * `add-contact n/John Doe p/98765432 e/johnd@example.com` : Adds a contact named `John Doe` to the contact list.

    * `delete-contact 3` : Deletes the 3rd contact shown in the current contact list.